Getting Around

 Shinkansen

-If you want to go to Osaka or Fukuoka, it is convenient to use the Shinkansen (Bullet Train).
+If you want to go to Osaka or Fukuoka, it is convenient to use the Shinkansen (bullet train).
 There are several Shinkansen stations in Hiroshima, and you can also travel within the prefecture by Shinkansen.
 The Shinkansen stations in Hiroshima Prefecture are Hiroshima Station, Higashi-Hiroshima Station, Mihara Station, Shin-Onomichi Station, and Fukuyama Station.

 Access from within Japan

-Railroad(Shinkansen) – To Hiroshima Station
+Train(Shinkansen) – To Hiroshima Station

 Tokyo Station